lmorg/murex/COMPARISONS.md

 This can be done in one line but I'll split it for readability:

-    3darray: { git log --pretty=format:"%s" } { git log --pretty=format:"%H" -> htmlesc } -> foreach rec {
+    2darray: { git log --pretty=format:"%s" } { git log --pretty=format:"%H" -> htmlesc } -> foreach rec {
         out "<tr> <td>${ $rec->[1] }</td> <td>${ $rec->[0] }</td> <tr>" }

-What this does is create a three dimensional JSON array using the two outputs from `git log`.
+What this does is create a two dimensional JSON array using the two outputs from `git log`.
 Since we now have the output sorted in a proper object we can then pull the required values and drop it into the HTML string with clean escaping.
 A longer version of the code might read: